szmate00/hotspot-detection/README.md

 # Hotspot Detection

-> Detecting hotspots in the data captured by the EDICAM camera system in the Wendlestein W7-X stellarator.
+> Detecting hotspots in the data captured by the EDICAM camera system in the Wendelstein W7-X stellarator.

 > A Student Research Societies project